FeminaMAria/vlab/readme r2.txt

 #### 2.1 Set the Visual Stage Description:
 When the student visits the link of the simulator page,

-•	Student observes "S1,S2,S3on transmitter and Receiver side.
+•	Student observes "S1,S2,S3 on transmitter and Receiver side.
 •	Student will connect S1 to S1,S2 to S2 ,S3 to S3.
 •	Student will switch ON the power supply after checking if connections are correct.
 •	Student will set an angle at transmitter side and observe in the receiver side.
-•	Student will click ADD button and tabulate different readings till 360 degrees.
+•	Student will tabulate different readings till 360 degrees and find the percentage error calculated automatically
 •	Student  will click Plot to get the graph